vickimcfadden/GSA-Service-Delivery/Product_Manager.md

 GSA is looking for a talented product manager who will partner with GSA teams to deliver digital services to GSA customers, suppliers, government employees, and members of the public.
 You’ll work on a cross-functional team to solve large, complex problems and consult with GSA programs to deliver user-centered products using agile methodologies and modern software development practices.

 GSA is looking for a product manager with experience in:
-- Understanding user needs and the problem space to articulate a product vision and roadmap to guide technical execution.
+- Understanding user needs and the problem space to articulate a product vision and roadmap to guide technical execution
 - Working on cross-functional development teams to develop and launch or grow existing, in-market products, platforms, or services
 - Consulting with teams to foster sustainable best practices for product development
 - Building alignment with stakeholders